peppy0510/PyWinLayout/README.md

 ## How to use

 * Once you execute, then tray icon will show up.
-* Below table shows build-in hotkeys preset.
+* Below table shows built-in hotkeys preset.

 | `NumLock is Turned On` |                    |                         |
 |:----------------------:|:------------------:|:-----------------------:|